 WILL GREEN SPACE AND TREES BE RETAINED WITHIN THE REDEVELOPMENT?

 Yes, green space and trees are an important part of Waves.
-The detailed design will be required to retain or incorporate as many natural features as possible.
+Many of the Palm Trees will be removed and put back.

 WILL THERE BE A HYDROTHERAPY POOL?

 The design needs to consider an overall aquatic centre offer – one that is the most suitable for the diverse range of user groups.
-At this stage a series of items, including a hydrotherapy pool, are included for consideration.
-The final design will be the one that is the most suitable.
+At this stage a warm water pool, suitable for hydrotherapy activity, has been included.
+We are also planning for a separate Spa and Sauna space.

 WILL THERE BE A CAFE?